cfindlayisme/wmb/README.md

 - `NICKSERV_PASSWORD` (Optional)
 - `OTHER_IRC_CHANNELS` (Optional, comma separated list of channels to join on launch that are not the main channel)
 - `PORT` (Optional, what port to have the webserver listen on, defaults to 8080)
+- `SELF_MODE` (Optional, what mode to set on self once joined to IRC server.
+Defaults nothing, but should be +B on some servers)

 ## JSON format
 POST to /message with the following JSON format: